 Two bolsters, Two brass pots, Four pewter platters, One holland

 ITEM, I will and bequeath unto my two sons in law Peter Ogbome

 and William Ogborne, to each of them, the sum often shillings.

 ITEM, I will and bequeath unto my daughter in law Precella

 Tuggell the wife of Michael one holland Apron, One holland

-ITEM, I will and bequeath unto my son in law Kohn King of
+ITEM, I will and bequeath unto my son in law John King of

 Walton [Wootton] Bassett the sum of twelve pence.